Old Testament messianic prophecies quoted in the New Testament: Isaiah 7:14

 Early Christian tradition interpreted this verse as a reference to the mother of Jesus.
 The prophet Isaiah, addressing king Ahaz of Judah, promises the king that God will destroy his enemies, and as a sign that his oracle is a true one he predicts that a "young woman" ("almah") standing nearby will shortly give birth to a child whose name will be Immanuel, "God is with us", and that the threat from the enemy kings will be ended before the child grows up.
 The almah might be the mother of Hezekiah or a daughter of Isaiah, although there are problems with both candidates – Hezekiah, for example, was apparently born nine years before the prophecy was given, – but the biblical chronology for Hezekiah is confused, and his identity as the prophesied child is strongly suggested by the reference to Immanuel's "land" in 8.8 and 10.

 The Gospel of Matthew references this verse to support its claim of the supernatural origins of Jesus.
-In the time of Jesus, however, the Jews of Palestine no longer spoke Hebrew, and Isaiah had to be translated into Greek and Aramaic, the two commonly used languages.
-In the original Hebrew, the word almah means a young woman of childbearing age or who is a mother, but the Greek translation of Isaiah 7:14 rendered almah as parthenos, the Greek word for "virgin".
-Scholars agree that almah has nothing to do with virginity, but many conservative American Christians still judge the acceptability of new Bible translations by the way they deal with Isaiah 7:14.
+In the time of Jesus, however, the Jews of Judea no longer spoke Hebrew, and Isaiah had to be translated into Greek and Aramaic, the two commonly used languages.
+In the Masoretic Text, the word almah means a young woman of childbearing age or who is a mother, but the Greek translation of Isaiah 7:14 rendered almah as parthenos, the Greek word for "virgin".
+Catholic scholar Brant Pitre argues that almah is close in meaning to the english word "maiden", meaning a young, unmarried woman, implied to be a virgin.
+Some conservative American Christians judge the acceptability of new Bible translations by the way they deal with Isaiah 7:14.